 Effective holiday preparation requires taking a hard look at your retail technology from your inventory management practices to how you’re managing employees to your CRM and sales tools.
 Are all of your systems functioning in a cohesive way?
 Do they all work together and are viewable in the same environment?

-If you’re beginning to prepare for the upcoming holiday season, you may be cringing at the problems you had last year with an outdated, legacy POS system.
-Legacy POS systems create obstacles to providing a seamless shopping experience.
+If you’re beginning to prepare for the upcoming holiday season, you may be cringing at the problems you had last year with an outdated, legacy retail management or POS system.
+Legacy telecom retail systems create obstacles to providing a seamless shopping experience.
 Examples of shortcomings include inventory information that is not synched with e-commerce, ERP, and finance systems.
 This disconnect then leads to pricing and product information becoming outdated and requires staff to revise the information in multiple locations without being sure which version is accurate.